0ceanSlim/nostr-hero/docs/draft/vault-system.md

-# House of Keeping System
+# Vault System (House of Keeping)

+**Status**: ❌ Not implemented - Planning phase **Priority**: Medium - QoL feature for inventory management **Note**: Original concept was "House of Keeping" - simplified to "Vault" for starting cities

 ## Overview

+The **Vault** (originally "House of Keeping") is a universal storage system where players can safely store items beyond inventory limits.

+**Simplified Scope**:
+- Focus on general vault service for now
+- Skip race-specific themes and multi-location mechanics initially
+- Just need basic storage in starting cities

+**Original Concept** (below):
-The **House of Keeping** is the world's universal storage system - culturally-appropriate "banks" where players can safely store items across different locations.
+The House of Keeping was designed as culturally-appropriate "banks" where players can safely store items across different locations.
 Each racial starting location has its own unique House of Keeping with thematic flavor and naming conventions.

+**Current Plan**: See `locations-plan.md` for simplified vault requirements.

 ## Core Mechanics